bikehopper/bikehopper-fit-file-server/README.md

                │                 │
                └─────────────────┘

-    * Matchs with params sent to bikehopper backend
+    * Matches with params sent to bikehopper backend
 ```
+## Using`
+To run this you must pull down this git repo and then make sure you have Java version `17.0.5-tem` installed.
+Launch the app via intelli-j run or via cmd line `./gradlew run`

+Once launched the app listens on `http://localhost:9001` via the `/fit/` route.

+An example request is as such.

+`localhost:9001/fit?locale=en-US&elevation=true&useMiles=false&layer=OpenStreetMap&profile=pt&optimize=true&pointsEncoded=false&pt.earliest_departure_time=2022-11-01T02:31:44.439Z&pt.connecting_profile=bike2&pt.arrive_by=false&details=cycleway&details=road_class&details=street_name&point=37.78306,-122.45867&point=37.78516,-122.46238&path=0`